phillipclapham/neuroweaver/GCF.md

 ## Scientific Foundations: Understanding Generative Cognition

 The Generative Cognition Framework isn't based on theoretical constructs, but on observable patterns in neuroscience, evolutionary biology, and information theory.
-These scientific foundations explain both why this cognitive architecture develops naturally and why it represents an evolutionary advantage.
+These scientific foundations explain both why this cognitive architecture develops naturally and why it represents a **potential** advantage.

 ### The Neuroscience of Generative Cognition